 Not only does it clean your computer, but it also can find and fix registry errors.
 You can also use its Tools function to uninstall unneeded programs, browser plug-ins and more.
 Overall, it’s a helpful way to delete any clutter you no longer need.

-If you want the free version, look under the column “CCleaner Free” and select the green Download button.
+Look under the column “CCleaner Free” and select the green Download button if you want the free version.
 It will automatically download.

 Open the file and follow the installation instructions.
 Just keep an eye out and deselect the checkmarks for third-party add-ons you don’t want.